-Lastly, employers want to know how long your projects have also lasted how many workers you have supervised during each project.
-The production industry is quite diverse regarding employment structures thus you may have worked contracts or be employed permanently at the same organization for many years.
+Lastly, employers want to know how long your projects have also lasted, how many workers you have supervised during each project.
+The production industry is quite diverse regarding employment structures; thus you may have worked contracts or been employed permanently at the same organization for many years.

 Make sure to include the following:

 • The locations you are allowed to work in, according to your licensing and certifications obtained.
 You may be certified on only work in certain states or be constrained regarding the voltage level of machinery and equipment you can supervise others on.

 • Your GPA score if you have completed a bachelor or associates degree (if higher than 3.5)

 • Special machinery you can work with like for instance lathes, CNC injection molding or extrusion.
 If you have PLC (Programmable Logic Controller) experience such as Allen Brady or Siemens be sure to add this to your resume as well.